 So far, we have been very fortunate that nobody in our community has gotten ill, thankfully!
 And this must remain as a top priority going forward.
 As it would be a grave reality check if this were to change.

-With the resumption of our boarders and students returning, who have all been kept in touch with email, here are some important reminders that apply to everyone:
+With the resumption of our activitIes, here are some important reminders that apply to EVERYONE

-Worth the reminder from last weeks message…DO NOT come to the barn if you have any symptoms such as fever, coughing, or unusual shortness of breath.
+Worth the reminder …DO NOT come to the farm if you have any symptoms such as fever, coughing, or unusual shortness of breath.
 Or if you have been exposed to anyone with Corona-like symptoms.
 BE SMART about this!

 Also, for everyone at the farm–students, parents, visitors, boarders, ALL must completed and submit an updated Liability/Release Waiver effective May 1 forward.
-This is only available online on our website and will be operational Monday, May 18; check the Home Page for details.
+This is only available online on our website– check the Home Page for details.

 Please only use the porta pots.
 There is disinfectant in each area.
 Every user is responsible for sanitizing for the next user.

 Come out by yourself.
 We want to limit the number of people on the farm.
 If you need someone to drive you out, please limit it to one person and have them stay out of the barn areas.
 Spectators are not welcome at this time; hopefully soon tho.